 Lesson: Know your audience

-Blue Apron could potentially aim to reach everyone given that all audiences need to eat.
-However, there is a clear focus on people that want to cook tasty and nutritious foods but don’t have lots of time on their hands.
-Everything from the imagery to the text is focused on the convenience, even down to the quick navigation of choosing meal types.
+Blue Apron could aim to reach everyone, given that all audiences need to eat.
+But instead, there is a clear focus on people who want to cook tasty and nutritious foods but don’t have much time.
+Everything from the imagery to the text is focused on convenience, even the quick navigation of choosing meal types.
 And this is why the landing page succeeds.

-Whatever you’re selling, the landing page needs to be designed with your audience in mind.
-When you know the demographic, every aspect from the images and text to overall page layout becomes far easier to master.
-This can be supported analysis and testing for greater optimization.
+Whatever you’re selling, the landing page must be designed with your audience in mind.
+When you know the demographic, every aspect, from the images and text to the overall page layout, becomes far easier to master.
+But, again, this can be supported by analysis and testing for greater optimization.

 Landing Page: https://www.beatsbydre.com/

 Since you want to tell your audience about the products, it can be tempting to include information streams.
 In truth, this can overawe them.
 As is shown on the Beats By Dre landing pages, feeding a little information is often the best approach.

 Taking this method lets users gain a little insight from the landing page.
 Then, if they are still interested, they will click the appropriate link to navigate to a product page or another part of the site to learn more about what’s available.
 Whether it’s a product or a service, putting them in a position where they actively want more is advantageous.
 Above all else, it gains interaction and participation.

 Keep landing pages simple because most users will read the headlines and CTAs, while only a small percentage will read the details.
 You wouldn’t bombard users with information overload on a TV advert, so why would you ever do the same online?

 Dollar Shave Club